okta/okta-aspnet/docs/aspnetcore-mvc.md

 ## Specifying the `acr_values` parameter

-The `acr_values` parameter allows you to indicate Okta the required level of authentication.
-For more details check out the [Okta documentation](https://developer.okta.com/docs/reference/api/oidc/#request-parameters).
+The optional `acr_values` parameter, when included in the authentication request, increases the level of user assurance.
+For more details see the [Okta documentation](https://developer.okta.com/docs/reference/api/oidc/#request-parameters).

 Add the following action in your controller: